How to Get on Spotify Playlists in 2026 Without the “Payola”

 Highlight any playlist adds on you social media.

-Reach out to curators who didn’t respond in Week 1 (timing matters, and they might be more receptive now).
+Post behind-the-scenes content about the song’s meaning.
+Reach out again to curators who didn’t respond in Week 1, they might be more receptive now.

 Week 4: Extend the Cycle